 Well, no, not really, or at least not in practice.
 Renunciation of everything that brought pleasure became the only path to Christian virtue.
 What felt good was bad.
 What felt bad was good.
-This was a psychological landscape turned upside down.
+Here we find a psychological landscape turned upside down.

-One of the most fascinating texts of this era is an obscure advice book written by Evagrius called the Praktikos.
+One fascinating text from this era is an obscure advice book written by Evagrius called the Praktikos.
 In it, he offered a series of lessons for aspiring monks to help them adjust to the rigors of monastic life.
-Really, though, it comes across as little more than a dour list of life-hating buzz kill to the modern reader.
-Suffering, and the more, the better, is the key to eternal salvation.
-Joy and pleasure, on the other hand, are the road to perdition.
+Really, though, it comes across as little more than a dour list of life-hating buzzkill to the modern reader.
+Suffering, the more, the better, is the key to eternal salvation.
+On the other hand, joy and pleasure are the roads to perdition.

 So who was that?

 Well, here’s that bit of black humor.
-Suppose you’ve ever worked in a soul-sucking job that you absolutely hate.
+Suppose you’ve ever worked in a soul-sucking job that you hate, one where time seems to move at a glacial pace during the workday.
 In that case, you will already be well-acquainted with the Noonday Demon.